 Hardware recommendation: For most users, a USB headset microphone in the $50-100 range (Audio-Technica, Logitech, or similar) provides the optimal balance of accuracy, comfort, and value.

-Many users see a 50% reduction in editing time within one week of mastering core punctuation commands.
+Most users see a significant reduction in editing time within one week of understanding their software’s punctuation behavior.

 4. Develop Consistent Speaking Rhythm and Pacing